Rethinking a dull parking

 The facade design takes cues from the concert hall’s visible external grid structure and from the abundance of plant life found in Amager Commons.

-The external structural frame of the facades allows for social balconies toward the interior courtyards and for green gardens on the buildings’ exterior faces.
+The external structural frame of the facades allows for social balconies toward the interior courtyards and greenery.

-The highly social interior facades heighten interaction between the balconies, allow for views to common green courtyards and underground parking.
+The facades heighten interaction between the balconies, allow for views to common green courtyards and underground parking.
 Common amenities are found at ground level and the building tops.

 The building facades are informed by the rich and varied color palette found in the nature of the neighboring Amager Commons.
 The individual buildings each adopt nuances of red, yellow, and green to reflect and harmonize with the surrounding natural environment.